MykhayloHnatyuk/sdk-plugins/sdk-marmalade/README.md

 - Auto-generate java make file.

 __To Build the Extension for iOS__

-The MobileAppTracking iOS static library must have its object files extracted and then combined and build into the .s4e Marmalade extension file.
+The MobileAppTracking iOS static library must have its object files extracted and then combined and built into the .s4e Marmalade extension file.

 1. Create or add/modify prototype methods in the .s4e file.